reke592/reke592.github.io/_posts/2024-12-29-simplicity-vs-clariy-3yrs-after.md

 // do something...
 ```

-The snippet above will be fine if the directory is dedicated only for that controller.
-Let say in the future we have many controllers referring to that directory.
-Another scenario, running the same backend scripts but different output directory location.
-The script above is not flexible enough.
-To fix that we need to have a common utiliy for directories and a centralized path definitions.
+The snippet above works well if the directory is dedicated solely to that controller.
+However, consider a scenario where multiple controllers refer to the same directory in the future.
+Another scenario could involve running the same backend scripts but with different output directory locations.
+In such cases, the script lacks the flexibility needed.
+To address this, we need a common utility for directory management and centralized path definitions.

 ```js
 // file: ./commons/utils/directories.js